 If you would like to get involved with the panel, or for more information, please email Alexandra.Cardenas@lawsociety.org.uk.

 The core membership of the panel is:

-- Christina Blacklaws, President of the Law Society
+- Christina Blacklaws, past president of the Law Society

 - Rt Hon Lord Keen of Elie QC, Justice Minister